PecanProject/pecan/workflows/ncc-statewide/README.md

 NCC_PROJECT=default bash workflows/ncc-statewide/run-statewide.sh
 ```

 01 builds a design table and tags each PFT as annual (row, hay, rice) or perennial (woody).
-02 runs Bernoulli gate, picks a material per fired row from `ca_compost_amendment` (constrained to CalRecycle classes that fit PFT family), draws app rate and C:N from that material's envelope.
+02 runs Bernoulli gate, picks a material per fired row from the joined amendment tables (constrained to CalRecycle classes that fit PFT family, and to the crop structure that matches the family), draws app rate and C:N from that material's envelope.
 03 does unit conversion, splits N into mineral and organic using PAN (clamped to zero for high C:N materials that immobilize), and writes parcel range sharded parquet.

 `check-result.R` reads output back and prints a summary.